jtprogru/go-monkill/README.md

 go-monkill watch --pid=12345 --command="ping jtprog.ru -c 4"
 ```

-When process with PID `12345` will stop or killed, `go-monkill` will run command `ping jtprog.ru -c 4`
+When process with PID `12345` will finish or be killed, `go-monkill` will run command `ping jtprog.ru -c 4`

 ## Feedback